fernandezcuesta/t4Monitor/README.md

 [![Build Status](https://travis-ci.org/fernandezcuesta/pySMSCMon.svg?branch=master)](https://travis-ci.org/fernandezcuesta/pySMSCMon)

-T4-Format 1/2 CSV to Pandas dataframe
+- Download OpenVMS statistics (T4) over sftp through optional SSH tunnels over a single gateway.

-- Load files over sftp through optional SSH tunnels over a single gateway.
+- T4-Format (flavours 1 and 2) CSV to Pandas dataframe.
+Merge all remote CSVs into a single, plain (not T4) CSV and a gzipped pickle file containing the dataframe and its associated metadata.
-- Merges all remote CSVs into a single, plain CSV and a gzipped pickle file containing the dataframe.
+- Apply simple arithmetical operations to the dataframe.
-- Create report in HTML using Jinja2 templates.
+- HTML (Jinja2 templates) report generation by graphing dataframe columns.

 ## Build for windows